-Enter any Fox in the Snow location, and you’ll see that everything from its welcoming cashiers to its glossy pastries to its open-floor ambiance harmonize into a poetically-perfect whole.
-Today, I walked into a revamped century-old movie theater nuzzled at the corner of Thurman Avenue and Jaeger Street in German Village.
+Enter any Fox in the Snow location and you’ll see that everything from its welcoming cashiers to its glossy pastries to its open-floor ambiance harmonizes into a poetically-perfect whole.
+Today I walked into a revamped century-old movie theater nuzzled at the corner of Thurman Avenue and Jaeger Street in German Village.
 Although movies no longer screen there, audiences still come to be dazzled by coffee machine set-pieces and intricately choreographed confections.

 Stepping up to the island bar to order, I paused—less to think and more to wonder at the glazed pastry showcase.
 After concluding that a cappuccino and egg sandwich was the move for the day, I secured a corner table and proceeded to pull out my notebook and pen, appreciating the ample writing room the smooth table allotted.

 According to Instagram, about 41,800 other people have a FITS fervor, too.
 And no wonder: close-ups of sugar-studded blueberry galettes and heart-filled lattes furnish its account, sharing the insouciantly enchanting atmosphere of that garage-turned-café Columbus holds so dear.

 Fox in the Snow has been captivating Columbus since October of 2015, when owners Lauren Culley and Jeff Excell opened the first location in Italian Village.
 A second shop emerged in German Village during February of 2018 and, most recently, a third in New Albany in January of 2019—all within four years of each other.